|Years in operation||2018–|

 or 9 seated + 10 standing + 1 wheelchair = 20 total

-PC6617B is authorized for use along roads within NTU and Cleantech Park under the Road Traffic (Authorisation of Use) (No. 2) Notification 2016, effective from 18 October 2016 to 17 October 2018 (both dates inclusive).
+Bearing the registration plate PC6617B, the bus is authorized for use along roads within NTU and Cleantech Park under the Road Traffic (Authorisation of Use) (No. 2) Notification 2016, effective from 18 October 2016 to 17 October 2018 (both dates inclusive).

 The vehicle seats 9 passengers and has standing room for 13 more passengers.